Leslie Parrish: Films and television

 Parrish co-starred/guest-starred in numerous films and television shows throughout the 1960s and 1970s.
-She first gained wide attention in her first starring role as Daisy Mae in the movie version of Li'l Abner (1959), where she changed her name from Marjorie Hellen to Leslie Parrish at the director's request.
+She gained wide attention in her first starring role as Daisy Mae in the movie version of Li'l Abner (1959), where she changed her name from Marjorie Hellen to Leslie Parrish at the director's request.
 She appeared in the film The Manchurian Candidate (1962), playing Laurence Harvey's on-screen fiancée, Jocelyn Jordan.
 Other film credits include starring opposite Kirk Douglas in For Love or Money (1963) and Jerry Lewis in Three on a Couch (1966), among others.

 Parrish amassed an extensive résumé of television credits.
 Among many other credits, Parrish appeared in guest starring roles on episodes of The Wild Wild West, My Three Sons, Perry Mason, Family Affair, Bat Masterson, The Man From U.N.C.L.E., Adam-12, Good Morning World, Police Story, Batman and McCloud.
-In 1967, she guest-starred on Star Trek in the season two episode entitled "Who Mourns For Adonais?"
-She portrayed Lt.
-Carolyn Palamas, the love interest of the character Apollo, played by Michael Forest.
-In February 1968, she played opposite Peter Breck in an episode of The Big Valley entitled "A Bounty on a Barkley".
+In 1967, she guest-starred on the Star Trek episode "Who Mourns for Adonais?", portraying Lt.
+Carolyn Palamas, the love interest of the character Apollo.
+In February 1968, she played opposite Peter Breck in the episode "A Bounty on a Barkley" of The Big Valley.
 The following month, Parrish made her first guest appearance on Mannix in the episode "The Girl in the Frame".